What are your ideas for unique Christmas gifts. Something that is either handmade or reused or consumable.

 Ness co-list mom of WasteNothing

 This year I just started to get into candle making.
 So I bought xmas baskets, cello wrap, and paper filling at the $ store.
-I made 4 votive candles in cinnamon scent for each basket. (could be bought) Wrapped them in cello wrap w/ cinnamon sticks with raffia.
-They look very festive.
-And I had fun being creative.
+I made 4 votive candles in cinnamon scent for each basket.

 I've been going back through the Christmas tips of the past.
 Here's good one that was submitted in 1999 that goes well with our brainstorm.